barionleg/cesium.wiki.gs/CZML-Content.md

 ### Polygon.Show

-Whether or not the billboard is shown.
+Whether or not the polygon is shown.

 **Property Name**: `show`